Exploring the Constraints on Artificial General Intelligence: A Game-Theoretic No-Go Theorem: The setup and results

-The representative human agent is denoted by H and the AI agent is denoted by AI.
-Let $G|x$ denote the subgame of $G$ whose game tree starts at a non-terminal node $x\in X$ and contains all successor nodes in $X$.
-Similarly, let $(s|x)$ be the strategy profile restricted to the subgame $G|x$.
-Let $s^*_i\in BR_i(s_j)$ denote a best-response of player $i$ to player $j$'s strategy $s_j$, i.e., $s^*_i\arg\max_{s'_i\in S_i} u_i(s'_i,s_j)$.
+$G$ is two-player game played between a representative human agent, denoted by $H$, and a machine agent, denoted by $M$.
+I use $s_{-i}$ to denote the strategy of player $j\neq i$.
+For any non-terminal node $x\in X$, I use $G|x$ to denote the subgame of $G$ whose game tree starts at node $x$ and contains all successor nodes in $X$.
+Similarly, I use $(s|x)$ to denote the strategy profile $s$ restricted to the subgame $G|x$.